Why am I being asked to complete Appendix 2: Spouse/Common-Law Partner Information?

 The applicant will have access to information provided on your Appendix 2.

-ALL INFORMATION IS SUBJECT TO AUDIT AND VERIFICATION
+ALL INFORMATION IS SUBJECT TO VERIFICATION

 Q18.
 Date of marriage or the date you began living together in a marriage-like relationship (yyyy-mm)